In this post, on the anatomy of a scene, we discuss everything you need to know about writing a scene.

-In my first post in this series on writing scenes and sequels, I covered 10 important things to remember about these storytelling devices.
-In today’s post, I am going to cover the anatomy of a scene.
+In my first post in this series on writing scenes and sequels, I covered 10 things to remember about these storytelling devices.
+Please read the post here: Everything Writers Need To Know About Scenes And Sequels.
+In this post, I am going to cover the anatomy of a scene.

-We need to make sure that we have enough movement in our stories.
-The easiest way to do this is to include the correct number of action scenes (a.k.a scenes) in our novels.
+We need to make sure that we have enough movement in our plot.
+The easiest way to do this is to include the correct number of action scenes (also known as scenes) in our novels.

 The Anatomy Of A Scene